 Disclaimer: I do not own any characters from the Kick-Ass comic or film written by Mark Millar, or any guest characters from other Kick-Ass fanfic's they are owned by their own writers and creators.
-However, all rights and characters for Omega Kid belong to me and are owned by me alone.
-So if anyone wants to ever use any characters or anything else from this story for a special chapter or fic will have to ask first...but don't worry, there's a 99% chance I'll say yes.
+However, original characters in Omega Kid belong to me.

 If you enjoyed this chapter and want to know more about my work, you can like the Rurrlock-God of Power Facebook page.

 The Beginning Arc